dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 There are two approaches to receiving navigation data:

 1. The class that represents the page being navigated to, or the class for the page's `BindingContext`, can be decorated with a <xref:Microsoft.Maui.Controls.QueryPropertyAttribute> for each query parameter.
 For more information, see [Process navigation data using query property attributes](#process-navigation-data-using-query-property-attributes).
-1. The class that represents the page being navigated to, or the class for the page's `BindingContext`, can implement the `IQueryAttributable` interface.
+1. The class that represents the page being navigated to, or the class for the page's `BindingContext`, can implement the <xref:Microsoft.Maui.Controls.IQueryAttributable> interface.
 For more information, see [Process navigation data using a single method](#process-navigation-data-using-a-single-method).

 ### Process navigation data using query property attributes